 Additionally, it is to be noted that the given constraints affect culture in different ways.
 Legal frameworks build somewhat of a superimposed context in which all other areas are embedded to a certain extent.
 Economic factors, on a more abstract level, similarly affect all other spheres influencing the individual and the society or societies in which it is embedded.
 Media, and individual or collective agency can in turn affect the other spheres in some cases.
 All the given factors are closely intertwined, but have different actors representing them and different levels of access to an individual's formation of identity and a personal interpretation of culture and.

-If one is to follow such a framework of understanding culture, it is relatively simple to argue, that something like, e.g., an
+If one is to follow such a framework of understanding culture, it is relatively simple to argue, that something like, e.g., an "Indonesian culture" existed, without contradicting the existence of a distinct "Javanese culture" and a distinct "Yogyakarta culture", etc.

 To allow for the existence of these different yet linked cultures - and thus the historical legitimacy of Southeast Asian Studies - while accepting every individual's possibility to create his or her own distinct culture and identity to some extend, I propose understanding these cultures as collective similarities of a majority of those people inhabiting the area.
 If all or almost all people in Yogyakarta, say, eat with spoon and fork, then eating with spoon and fork will be part of Yogyakarta culture.
 If the same applied to a large majority of Indonesians, it would simultaneously be Indonesian culture.